ceccon-t/xp-diagnosis/README.md

 The topics present in the cards are heavily inspired by Kent Beck's excellent book "Extreme Programming Explained".
 Knowledge of that book by the facilitator is recommended.

 # How to play online
-At the moment, a version of the game is hosted [here](http://xp-diagnosis.herokuapp.com/).
-It is configured in heroku to always be up-to-date with the "master" branch of this repository.
+At the moment, a version of the game is hosted [here](https://xp-diagnosis.onrender.com/).
+It is configured to always be up-to-date with the "main" branch of this repository.

 # How to install and run locally
 After cloning this repository and assuming you have npm installed, go to the root folder of the repo and run `npm install` to install all dependencies (first time only), and `npm start` to start a development server.
 You will be able to find the page at localhost:3000.